-So the other day we couldn’t come to an agreement with my colleagues on who should do the household chores when the boyfriend or husband stays at home and the lady goes to work.
-Most of them still believe that household chores should be done by the woman.
+When the topic comes up, many will not agree on who should do the household chores when the boyfriend or husband stays at home and the lady goes to work.

 Whose duty is it to do the household chores?

-The first thing that Grace tells us is that “When a man loses his job and his wife is the breadwinner, the traditional roles need to be redefined for the sake of keeping the balance in the relationship.”
+The first thing that Grace tells us is: “When a man loses his job and his wife is the breadwinner, the traditional roles need to be redefined for the sake of keeping the balance in the relationship.”

 Although this expert admits that men who lose their jobs go through a difficult grieving moment, she insists that a healthy couple should have a sit down to discuss the way forward.

-It makes sense to ease the woman some burden
+It makes sense to ease the burden on the working partner

 “Men in such a situation can be proactive to take up some parenting and house management roles that usually is done by the woman in a bid to ease the wife's burden.
 Even if he doesn't really know how to cook, he could ask if he can do any preparations for her.
-The wife would feel appreciated and assisted.”
-Recommends Grace Kariuki.
+The wife would feel appreciated and assisted,” Ms Kariuki recommends.

 Grace also insists that the woman should also be at the forefront to support the husband through the difficult moment until he can at least secure a job.